What Are the Different Types Of Headaches?

 Other possible triggers could include alcohol, caffeine, fatigue, or clenching of the jaw.
 The most important thing to do is establish what tension is causing your headache, and work towards preventing it from happening in the future.

 If you are experiencing pain caused by any of these headaches, don’t fret, help is out there!
-Through proper diagnosis and treatment from Dr. Tregaskes, you will be able to find relief from headaches in Richmond, VA.
+Through proper diagnosis and treatment from Dr. Tregaskes, you will be able to find relief from your headaches.